browserengineering/book/book/accessibility.md

                 elt = elt.parent
 ```

-All of this action code is copied from the `click` method on `Tab`s,
+All of this activation code is copied from the `click` method on
-which can now be rewritten to call `activate_element` directly:
+`Tab`s, which can now be rewritten to call `activate_element`
+directly:

 ``` {.python}
 class Tab: